YashhhCodesHere/Cpp-DSA-Questions-Practice/README.md

 # DSA Sheet in C++

 ## Introduction
-This repository contains my solutions to the popular [Striver DSA Sheet](https://takeuforward.org/interviews/strivers-sde-sheet-top-coding-interview-problems/) implemented in C++.
-The Striver DSA Sheet is a comprehensive collection of data structures and algorithms (DSA) problems that are essential for cracking coding interviews.
+This repository contains my solutions to the popular DSA Questions implemented in C++.
+The DSA Sheet is a comprehensive collection of data structures and algorithms (DSA) problems that are essential for cracking coding interviews.
 By solving these problems, I aim to strengthen my problem-solving skills and prepare for technical interviews.

 ## About
-This repository is a collection of solutions to the problems from the Striver DSA Sheet.
-The problems cover a wide range of topics, including arrays, linked lists, dynamic programming, trees, graphs, and more.
+This repository is a collection of solutions to the problems from the Online Leetcode DSA Sheet.
+The problems cover a wide range of topics, including arrays, linked lists, dynamic programming, trees, graphs, and more advanced Data Structures.
 Each solution is implemented in C++ and includes detailed comments to explain the logic behind the code.

 ## Features
 - **Comprehensive Coverage**: Includes solutions to all the problems listed in the Striver DSA Sheet.